TobiasPSP/doneland_sources/Tools/Software/EspHome/Add To Home Assistant/README.md

 # Add To Home Assistant

-> Adding ESPHome Device To Home Assistant ANd Turning It Into A Fully Manageable Sensor Or Actor
+> Adding ESPHome Device To Home Assistant

-While it is not required, adding an *ESPHome device* to *Home Assistant* opens a whole new range of options.
+While it is not required, adding an *ESPHome device* to *Home Assistant* opens a whole new world of options.

 <details><summary>Benefits of Home Assistant Integration</summary><br/>